 E1.
 Is there freedom of assembly?
 4 / 4

 The government generally respects freedom of assembly, which is protected under the constitution.
-However, several legal provisions conflict with this guarantee, creating tension between the police and protesters over the application of the law.
+However, several legal provisions conflict with this guarantee, sometimes creating tension between the police and protesters over the application of the law.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 3 / 4